16% off all orders - code fun16

 Some are short ground covers, some are trailing plants ideal for hanging baskets while some living in warm climates can grow into 6-foot shrubs.
-Crassula plants will bloom in spring and summer.
+Crassula flowers appear on mature plants in late winter or early spring.

-Crassulas make great houseplants and are perfect to grow in containers thanks to their easy growing habit, low maintenance, evergreen and eye-catching nature, Many make excellent indoor plants, use others in landscaping.
+Crassulas make great houseplants and are perfect to grow in containers thanks to their easy growing habit, low maintenance, evergreen, and eye-catching nature, Many make excellent indoor plants, use others in landscaping.

 Water thoroughly only when the soil is dry to the touch (about every 2 weeks).
 Never let your succulents sit in water and do NOT water on the leaves.
 Don't forget to learn how to water your succulents the right way.